-The proposed decision will be considered at the Envrionment and Transport Cabinet Committee on 15 September 2020.
+The proposed decision was considered at the Envrionment and Transport Cabinet Committee on 15 September 2020.

 Financial implications: The scheme cost is £4.173m and this will be fully funded by LGF, STIPS, GBC contribution, Public Transport Capital / Fastrack operating surplus and EDC Grant.
 Although the scope of the project has been enhanced since the first decision in 2015, the increased cost is fully funded.
 The Public Transport Capital contribution is £150k DfT funding and £700k is being provided from the Fastrack Reserve.
 Regarding the grants, careful deliberation will be taken of the relevant grant terms and conditions.